Goffertstadion

 In November 2007 the board of NEC and the city of Nijmegen presented new plans for De Goffert.
 The capacity is intended to be increased to 20,000 and the stadium will be placed largely underground inside a large hill.
 This hill will also serve as a home for basketball (Matrixx Magixx), judo and other sports, creating a 'House of Topsports'.
 The strange, but innovative, design is needed because the city will not allow the stadium to grow in height because of the Goffert Park, which is a protected nature-site.

 The Nijmegen venue hosted three international matches of the Netherlands national football team in the 1970s, with the last being a qualifying match for Euro 1980 on 20 September 1978 against Iceland: 3–0.
 The goals were scored by Ruud Krol, Ernie Brandts and Rob Rensenbrink (penalty).
 On 6 September 2006, it hosted a "home" game of the Israel national football team against Andorra.

 Part of the stadium collapsed during a match against Vitesse on 17 October 2021.
 Nobody was seriously injured.

+In July 2026, NEC announced an upgrade to 17,500 along with several upgrades to be completed by 2027.
+The moats will be filled in for spacing and the distance to the pitch will be reduced, and the turnstile gates will be moved from the concourse to the upper gates of the stadium.
+The entrance will be accessible with new staircases beneath the stands.
+Public catering and toilets will be expanded and be accessible from the renovated concourse.
+Several seating arrangements will be changed, as the entire Goffert Stand will become a safe standing stand, while Section J will revert to a seated stand.
+The away section will shift to the corner of the stadium, while the disabled seating stand will be relocated to a new location at the bottom of the Ron de Groot stand, and standing and seating areas will feature more space.